Challenger's approach to Corporate Governance

 Code of Conduct

-At Challenger, we believe in doing the right thing, and integrity, honesty and compliance are at the heart of how we do things.
-Challenger actively encourages employees and external stakeholders to speak up and report concerns of wrongdoing.
-Our Whistleblower policy outlines the process for raising concerns and the protections and support available to Whistleblowers through our independent whistleblower service.
+At Challenger, we believe in doing the right thing, and integrity, honesty and compliance are at the heart of how we operate at Challenger.
+Challenger actively encourages employees (including contractors), former employees, suppliers, service providers and relatives to speak up and report concerns of wrongdoing.
+Our Whistleblower policy outlines the process for raising concerns and provides a safe and supportive environment to raise concerns as protections are available to individuals raising concerns.

 Find out more about our Whistleblower Policy and process.